MAK-Jr/objcscope/README.markdown

 2. in your vimrc add this line:

   		let g:ocTagFile="PAHT FOR YOUR tags file"

-3. Move your cursor in the line which contains objc selector and press ctrl+g, objcscope will show up a list for you to select.
+3. Move your cursor in the line which contains objc selector and press ctrl+g, objcscope will show up a list for you to select. ctrl+d and enter a file name, this will open the file which has been parsed into the objc tag file

 ===About Me===